Your cat is probably like a child to you, and, like any loving pet parent, you want to do everything you can to keep them healthy and safe.

 Cats are obligate carnivores, so their bodies need meat to survive.
 They also didn’t evolve to digest vegetable enzymes and proteins sufficiently.
 They need meat to get their proper nutrients.

-Make sure you’re not feeding your cat a grain-based diet, because over time the lack of nutrients can make cats sick.
+Make sure you’re not feeding your cat a grain-based diet because the lack of nutrients can make cats sick over time.
 Watch food labels to ensure the first ingredient is a meat product.

 To learn more about why cats can’t go vegan, check out our article here.